tylim88/create-npm-create/README.md

 you can study this example [Create Prisma App](https://github.com/tylim88/create-prisma-app) and [Create Next Apollo](https://github.com/tylim88/create-next-apollo)

-it will finally look like this(go to github if image is missing)
+finally it looks like this
 ![](./img/example.png)

 after you are done with your package name and description, simply npm publish.